TTiagha/nonprofit-financial-health-predictor/README.md

 - CloudWatch logging for important messages has been implemented.
 - Local file logging has been removed.
 - Automated tracking of new IRS Form 990 XML file releases is implemented.
-- Business activity code field has been added to data processing.
+- BusinessActivityCode field has been removed from data processing.
+- NTEE code interpretation using AI (OpenAI's GPT-4-mini) has been added.
 - XML parsing has been improved with namespace-agnostic XPath expressions.

 ## Next Steps